Using EVA Foam for Cosplay For the First Time

 • A sharp razor: A box cutter or precision razor will work, but be sure to sharpen it regularly.

-• A heatgun: This will be essential for sealing and heat forming the EVA foam.
+• A heatgun: This will be essential for shaping the EVA foam.

 • Sandpaper or sanding tool: I like to use a Dremel, but regular old sandpaper is also an option.